Laura Montoya (politician)

-Laura M. Montoya is an American politician from New Mexico.
+Laura M. Montoya (born 1977/1978) is an American politician from New Mexico.
 A member of the Democratic Party, she is the New Mexico State Treasurer.

 Early life and career

 Montoya was born in Las Vegas, New Mexico.
 She lived in both San Miguel and Mora counties while growing up.

 Montoya earned a bachelor's degree in political science and psychology from New Mexico Highlands University.
 She began working in government for state Senator Pete Campos and then worked for U.S. Senator Jeff Bingaman as a constituent services representative.
 Meanwhile, she earned a Master of Public Affairs from New Mexico Highlands University.